arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	_Switching Web App to use SSL_

 	> **Note:** Visual Studio configures your application to serve content through HTTP.
 However, that would not be suitable for establishing secure sessions, given that it would leave communications unprotected and allow potential attackers to steal cookies and tokens.
-This is not mandatory during the development phase, as Windows Azure will not strictly enforce use of HTTPS.
+This is not mandatory during the development phase, as Microsoft Azure will not strictly enforce use of HTTPS.
 However, it is always a good practice.

 5. Right-click the project and choose **Properties**.
 Choose the **Web** tab on the left, scroll down to the **Use Local IIS Web server** option and paste the HTTPS URL in the **Project Url** field.
 Save settings (CTRL+S) and close the property tab.